victoremeka/anchor/README.md

 Anchor is a reliability layer for agent memory and task state.
 A crashed task cannot cause a duplicate side effect.
 Two workers cannot claim the same task.
 A stalled claim cannot orphan a task forever.
 A recalled memory is checked against live state before it is returned.

-Full design rationale, guarantees, and the correctness test plan live in [docs/anchor-product-spec.md](docs/anchor-product-spec.md).
-Read that for the why behind every choice below.

 Live deployment: https://d27whhcg0ttrqt.cloudfront.net